 We recognise more work is needed to build the relationships required to understand the issues and opportunities for Māori in the freight and supply chain system, and to work in partnership with them.
-We will meet with iwi and Maori representatives to listen to how the freight and supply chain can support them and their businesses, and help realise their long-term aspirations.
-We also intend to bring together a Treaty Partner Reference group to support our work with iwi and Maori.
-Building an ongoing and enduring partnership will be a key focus of our work going forward.
+We will meet with iwi Māori representatives to listen to how the freight and supply chain can support them and their businesses, and help realise their long-term aspirations.
+We also intend to bring together a Treaty Partner reference group to support our work with iwi Māori.
+Building an ongoing and enduring partnership with iwi Māori will be a key focus of our work going forward.